search icon

 Voluntary Dissolution

-When you decide to close your business and follow all of the steps listed above, it is referred to as “voluntary dissolution.”
-This simply means that you dissolved your business on your own accord.
-Read more on the voluntary dissolution definition.
+When a company decides to close down and follows all of the steps listed above, it is referred to as “voluntary dissolution.”
+This simply means that the business owners dissolved of their own accord; they chose to close down.

 Involuntary Dissolution

 Unfortunately, businesses are also sometimes dissolved as the result of being out of compliance with the state.
-You business could fall into bad standing for the following reasons:
+A business could fall into bad standing for the following reasons:

-• You neglected to file your annual report
+• It neglected to file its annual report

-• You didn’t pay your filing fees (perhaps your check bounced and you never addressed the matter)
+• It didn’t pay necessary filing fees (perhaps a check bounced, and the matter was never addressed)

-• You didn’t pay your franchise taxes on time.
-(See franchise taxes definition)
+• The business didn’t pay its franchise taxes on time

-When your business is out of compliance, the state can choose to dissolve it.
-This is referred to as involuntary dissolution.
-Luckily, businesses that have been involuntarily dissolved can take the necessary steps for getting back into compliance and file for reinstatement.
+When a business is out of compliance (especially for an extended period), the state can choose to dissolve it.
+This is referred to as involuntary dissolution or administrative dissolution.
+Luckily, businesses that have been involuntarily dissolved can take the necessary steps to get back into compliance and file for reinstatement.

 Recommended: